practicalwriter/owncloud_quickstart/index.md

 ### ownCloud Desktop App

-The ownCloud Desktop App is available for Windows, Mac OS X, and  Linux.
+The ownCloud Desktop App is available for Windows, Mac OS X, and [Linux](https://download.owncloud.com/desktop/ownCloud/stable/latest/linux/download/).
 Windows and Mac OS X users can download the latest release from the [ownCloud download page](https://owncloud.com/desktop-app/).
-This page will walk you through the specifics of downloading and installing your installation.
+This page will walk you through the specifics of downloading and install installation instructions for your operating system.

 Linux users will need to add a repository appropriate to their distribution, install and verify the signing key, and install the desktop app through their package manager.